-The company applies the standardised method for calculating capital requirements for credit and market risk, and the basic indicator method for calculating operational risk.
+The company applies the standardised approach for calculating capital requirements for credit and market risk, and the basic indicator approach for calculating operational risk.
 In addition, capital requirements are calculated for risk related to weakened creditworthiness at counterparties to derivatives (CVA risk) in pillar 1.
 The standardised method for credit risk is used in calculating capital requirements for investments in liquid securities (hereafter termed market risk).
+Weighting rules which follow from the CRR are used in calculating credit risk.